 Emotionally, the liver is associated with action, which often goes hand in hand with anger and pent up frustrations.
 When going through emotional detox make sure that your liver gets the proteins and enzymes it needs to process the physical and emotional toxins that come through it.
 Incorporate more cruciferous vegetables such as broccoli, nero cabbage and kale and drink plenty of caffeine free drinks and filtered water.

-Receive your FREE Guide to Emotional Detox by signing up on our website here or if you would like to book a session with Mal, click here.
-Mal’s book ‘Emotional Detox through Bodywork is also available to buy on Amazon, click here to view.
+Receive your FREE Guide to Emotional Detox by signing up on our website here or if you would like to book a session with Mal Weeraratne, click here.
+Mal Weeraratne’s book ‘Emotional Detox through Bodywork is also available to buy on Amazon, click here to view.